heloineto/nextjs-13-pocketbase-auth-example/README.md

-# Next.js 13 Server-Side Authentication with PocketBase
+# Next.js 13 Authentication with PocketBase

 This document will teach you how to use PocketBase Authentication using Cookies with Next.js 13 app directory without any client components